 - Monitors your SSN, public records, and address change

-- Sends you alerts when a change is made
+- Sends you alerts when certain changes are made

 - $1 million identity theft insurance

-- Quarterly credit scores from all 3 bureaus
+- Quarterly credit scores based on data from all three bureaus

 - iOS and Android app